Caring for Seafarers Around the World

 Saturday, November 22, 2025 - 10am - noon

-Join us at St John the Baptist Episcopal Church in West Seattle for our annual Ditty Bag Packing Day.
-We will stuff care packages for seafarers, share stories about seafarers' ministry, and bless the bags to be given away.
-Children and youth are welcome to join.
+Thank you to all the volunteers who joined us at St John the Baptist Episcopal Church in West Seattle for our annual Ditty Bag Packing Day!
+We were able to pack over 1,200 care packages for seafarers.